Virtues of Vocation Faculty and Staff Award

 - No self-nominations are permitted

 We recognize that everyone comes from a different mindset concerning vocation or calling.
-The nomination should address how a faculty member’s scholarship and mentorship reflects the themes of calling, character, and leading lives that matter in these uncertain times.
+The nomination should address how a faculty or staff member’s scholarship and mentorship reflects the themes of calling, character, and diverse relationships.

 To help nominators find a common understanding of vocation/calling, please consider these resources: